danbev/learning-crypto/notes/tuf.md

 ]
 ```

+#### Generate the TUF repository
-With the `root.json` and the private key we can generate a tuf repository
+With `root.json` and the private key we can generate a tuf repository using the
-using the following command:
+following command:
 ```console
 $ tuftool create \
   --root root/root.json \